maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

    ![components skipped](jlcpcb-import5.png)

-   Note that passives (resistors, capacitors) are typically very low priced (although for these small quantities we are in lowest ranl and pay the relatively high fixed price).
+   Note that passives (resistors, capacitors) are typically very low priced (although for these small quantities we are in lowest rank and pay the relatively high fixed price).
-   The ATMEGA is unbelievably high priced.
-An Arduino Nano board with that ATMEGA goes for $2 on AliExpress.
+   The ATmega328 is unbelievably high priced.
+An Arduino Nano board with that ATmega328 goes for $2 on AliExpress.
    I guess I pay for the semiconductors shortage (April 2022).

    Also the oscillator is expensive.
-On top of that, the ATMEGA and oscillator are extended components so we need to pay and extra $3 for both.
+On top of that, the ATMEGA and oscillator are extended components so we need to pay an extra $3 for both.

  - Pricing has gone up: we have to pay for all components, we have to pay for changing the feeders (2 extended components so $6 in total), and we have to pay for the solder